lifting-bits/cxx-common/README.md

 Every [release](https://github.com/lifting-bits/cxx-common/releases), we publish compressed archives of the pre-built dependencies built by [vcpkg](https://github.com/microsoft/vcpkg) with the CMake `Release` build type.

-We only officially support and test the libraries built for the OSs that appear in CI, which includes Ubuntu 18.04, 20.04, and Mac OS 11.
+We only officially support and test the libraries built for the OSs that appear in CI.
+If an OS or architecture is not listed in a release, please open an issue so that we can track potential support.

 To use the dependencies, just download the compressed file and decompress it.
-The resulting directory _does not require_ installation of anything other than a recent version of CMake to use with a project.
+The resulting directory _does not require_ installation of anything other than a C++ compiler and recent version of CMake to use with a project.

-Many of the lifting-bits tools have support for using the vcpkg binaries written into their `CMakeLists.txt` files and will tell you how to pass the path.

 For example: